palcilibraries/CC-Plus/docs/installation.markdown

 $ vi .env
 ```
 * Assign APP_URL with the URL that your webserver uses to connect to your public documents folder (step-1, above)
-* Assign database credentials (a user with rights to create databases and grant privileges):
+* Assign database credentials (a user with rights to create databases and grant privileges) for BOTH the globaldb and con_template "DB_CONNECTION" groups:
     * DB_USERNAME, DB_PASSWORD, DB_USERNAME2, DB_PASSWORD2
 * Update settings for connecting to email and SMTP services (will vary depending on server environment).
 These settings are necessary for the system to generate forgotten-password reset links.
     * MAIL_MAILER, MAIL_HOST, MAIL_PORT, MAIL_USERNAME, MAIL_PASSWORD, MAIL_ENCRYPTION, MAIL_FROM_ADDRESS, MAIL_FROM_NAME